 And right now we know that it isn't.

-Necesitamos incluir cada persona in nuestro democracia.
+Necesitamos incuir cada persona en nuestro democracia.

-But I have friends and colleagues that speak uh Spanish fluently, and nowhere in there is the tax rate will be, which was the question.
+And nowhere in there is the tax rate will be, which was the question.

-He talks about, you know, the economy.
+He talks about the economy.

 This is what they're doing.

-It's it's you know, and did you see the look on Corey Booker's face when he did that?
+And did you see the look on Corey Booker's face when he did that?

 Encourage you to get there.

-We got a lot of information posted there.
+We've got a lot of information posted there.

-Yeah, I think you know, at ACLJ.org, you've talked a lot about our policy pieces, but we have breaking news pieces too.
+Yeah, I think, you know, at ACLJ.org, you've talked a lot about our policy pieces, but we have breaking news pieces too.

-So we've got long form pieces.
+So we've got long-form pieces.

-So it's not just a place for long form policy.
+So it's not just a place for long-form policy.

 ACLJ.org is a place where we break news as well.